 Drinking sugary beverages can create a cavity-prone environment within your mouth, and can lead to weight gain.
 Studies show that drinking water, eight 8-ounce glasses or 8×8, can help you lose weight.

-If you have questions regarding water consumption or your overall dental health, don’t hesitate to call Capital Endodontics at Dublin Location Phone Number 614-659-7491 today!
+If you have questions regarding water consumption or your overall dental health, don’t hesitate to call [PRACTICE_NAME] at [PHONE] today!